ruben93-codes/TipSelectorAddition/README.md

 - Fisher's test.py: Running the Fisher's test in order to select information tokens based on relative frequency
 - Tip selection.py: Selects tips based on those sentences which cover the most tokens
 - random sentences.py: Selects random sentences from the dataset for the user-study

+# Additional files:
+Plain_code: Folder containing the plain code without all the project files